Rhy404/doromi-timer/README.md

 *   **Custom Volume for Each Noise:** Individual volume sliders for each color noise.
 *   **Sound Selection:** Allow users to choose different sound textures for each color noise.
-*   **Timer Notifications:** Browser notifications or custom alert sounds when a timer phase ends.

 ## License